ChilliCream/hotchocolate-docs/docs/schema-object-type.md

 }
 ```

 You can also turn that around and write your resolver logic in your C# objects since we support method argument injection.
-So you could also create your `Person` type in c# like the following:
+You could also create your `Person` type in c# like the following:

 ```csharp
 public class Person